 balance_grid style args ...

-none args = none stride args = xyz or xzy or yxz or yzx or zxy or zyx clump args = xyz or xzy or yxz or yzx or zxy or zyx block args = Px Py Pz Px,Py,Pz = # of processors in each dimension random args = none proc args = none rcb args = weight weight = cell or part
+none args = none stride args = xyz or xzy or yxz or yzx or zxy or zyx clump args = xyz or xzy or yxz or yzx or zxy or zyx block args = Px Py Pz Px,Py,Pz = # of processors in each dimension random args = none proc args = none rcb args = weight weight = cell or part or time

 balance_grid block * * * balance_grid block * 4 * balance_grid clump yxz balance_grid random balance_grid rcb part

 This command adjusts the assignment of grid cells and their particles to processors, to attempt to balance the computational cost (load) evenly across processors.
 The load balancing is "static" in the sense that this command performs the balancing once, before or between simulations.
 The assignments will remain static during the subsequent run.
 To perform "dynamic" balancing, see the fix balance command, which can adjust the assignemt of grid cells to processors on-the-fly during a run.

 After grid cells have been assigned, they are migrated to new owning processors, along with any particles they own or other per-cell attributes stored by fixes.
 The internal data structures within SPARTA for grid cells and particles are re-initialized with the new decomposition.

 This command can be used immediately after the grid is created, via the create_grid or read_restart commands.
 In the former case balance_grid can be used to partition the grid in a more desirable manner than the default creation options allow for.
 In the latter case, balance grid can be used to change the somewhat random assignment of grid cells to processors that will be made if the restart file is read by a different number of processors than it was written by.